alyssariah/clothing-store-frontend/README.md

 ## Deployment
--Deployment of frontend to netlify: https://clothingstore-simplybasic.netlify.app/ -Deployment of backend to heroku: https://alyssariah-clothing-store.herokuapp.com/
+-Deployment of frontend to netlify: https://clothingstore-simplybasic.netlify.app/

+-Deployment of backend to heroku: https://alyssariah-clothing-store.herokuapp.com/

 ## Motivation
-I want to freelance and have templates and examples I can show clients.
+This site is to be used as a template or an example to show clients what I can do.
 This projects is obviously not a real clothing store but a mock up to show clients the design and functionality of the site.

 ## Code Style
 -For the backend I used Python in Django

 -For the frontend I used JSX in React with MDBootstrap

 ## Screenshot